Senior Companion Program: What You Need to Know

 - Paid holiday, sick, and vacation time in some programs

-Benefits of the Program for Seniors and Volunteers
+Benefits of the program for seniors and volunteers

-Seniors receiving companion services experience several measurable benefits:
+Seniors receiving companion services report several benefits:

 - Reduced loneliness and isolation